 Add Google Analytics to Squarespace Directly

-- In the menu on the left-hand side, click Settings > Advanced > External API Keys
+- In the menu on the left-hand side, click Settings > Developer Tools > External API Keys.

-- Once there, paste your Google Analytics UA Tracking ID or GA4 Measurement ID in the “Google Analytics Account Number” field, then click Save.
-You can add both UA and GA4 by adding their tracking IDs, separated by a comma (i.e. UA-123456789-1,G-XXXXXXXXXX).
+- Once there, paste your Google Analytics 4 Measurement ID in the “Google Analytics” field, then click Save.
+If necessary, you can add multiple GA4 properties to Squarespace by adding their measurement IDs, separated by a comma (i.e. G-XXXXXXXXXX,G-YYYYYYYYYY).

 That’s it.
 You’ve now added Google Analytics directly to your Squarespace site.
 You’ll now begin collecting basic Google Analytics information for whichever property you entered.